open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 ## How to use it

-All components necessary for auto-instrumentation can be installed manually, however we invested time to lower the barier and created an installer that can do that for you.
-This section will show how auto-instrument simple php `laravel` application created from scratch.
+All components necessary for auto-instrumentation can be installed manually, however we invested time to lower the barrier to entry and have created an installer that can do that for you.
+This section will show how auto-instrument a simple php `laravel` application created from scratch.

 First step is to create a demo application.
 Here we use the popular [laravel](https://laravel.com/docs/10.x/installation) framework: